astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 Both the above methods are identical.
-We only provide the second one to demonstrate that the ``tf.global_variables_initializer()`` is nothing but ``tf.variables_initializer`` when you yield all the variables as the its input argument.
+We only provide the second one to demonstrate that the ``tf.global_variables_initializer()`` is nothing but ``tf.variables_initializer`` when you yield all the variables as the input argument.

 Initilization of a variables using other existing variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~